‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Workers at generation, transmission, and electric blackstart facilities

-- Workers at Reliability Coordinator (RC), Balancing Authorities (BA), and primary and backup Control Centers (CC), including but not limited to independent system operators, regional transmission organizations, and balancing authorities
+- Workers at Reliability coordinator (RC), balancing authorities (BA), and primary and backup control centers (CC), including but not limited to independent system operators, regional transmission organizations, and balancing authorities

 - Mutual assistance personnel

-- IT and OT technology staff – for Energy Management System and Supervisory Controland Data
+- IT and OT technology staff – for Energy Management System and Supervisory Control and Data

-- Acquisition (SCADA) systems, and utility data centers; Cybersecurity engineers; cybersecurity risk management
+- Acquisition (SCADA) systems, and utility data centers; cybersecurity engineers; cybersecurity risk management

 - Vegetation management crews and traffic control workers